jonasbn/terms_and_conditions_as_a_service_poc/README.md

 <a name="get-current-terms-and-conditions-by-default-language"></a>
 ## get current terms and conditions by default language

     /terms_and_conditions

 <a name="get-current-terms-and-conditions-by-language"></a>
 ## get current terms and conditions by language

     /:language/terms_and_conditions

+Example:

+    /en/terms_and_conditions

 <a name="get-terms-and-conditions-by-default-language-and-date"></a>
 ## get terms and conditions by default language and date

     /terms_and_conditions/:date

+Example:

+    /terms_and_conditions/20171208

 <a name="get-terms-and-conditions-by-language-and-date"></a>
 ## get terms and conditions by language and date

     /:language/terms_and_conditions/:date

+Example:

+    /en/terms_and_conditions/20171208

 <a name="get-terms-and-conditions-by-default-language-and-revision"></a>
 ## get terms and conditions by default language and revision

     /terms_and_conditions/revision/:revision

+Example:

+    /terms_and_conditions/revision/5

 <a name="get-terms-and-conditions-by-language-and-revision"></a>
 ## get terms and conditions by language and revision

     /:language/terms_and_conditions/revision/:revision

+Example:

+    /en/terms_and_conditions/revision/5

 <a name="get-default-page"></a>
 ## get default page

     /

 <a name="get-default-page-by-language"></a>
 ## get default page by language

     /:language

+Example:

+    /da

 <a name="installation"></a>
 # Installation